Board of Directors

 (Click each name to see the full bio)

-Vidya Tikku - President - Boston Community Gardens
+Vidya Tikku - President - The Trustees of Reservations

 Born and raised in India, Vidya was formally trained and worked as an architect in New Delhi, India where her work transitioned over the years from residential designs to exploring environmental impacts of urban growth.
 Her work with Development Alternatives analyzed the capital and resource needs for running environmental micro-enterprises in the towns of Orchha and Jhansi in India, in an effort to stem seasonal migrations into Delhi.

 Vidya got an opportunity to participate in a Masters program at the Washington University in St Louis in 2000, where she learned about engaging with the community in planning urban growth.
 The experience led to a passion for developing effective community consensus.
 Her work as a program manager at the Neighborhood Parks Council led her through the parks and streets of San Francisco- engaging the community and bringing them to the table with the City to steward the neighborhood parks and playgrounds.
 She spearheaded the study ‘Green Envy’, a study using GIS based gap analysis to inform planning for new open space infrastructure.